| bootstrap | R Documentation |

 of the estimates of the parameters of the model estimated via

-function on the b
+msel function on the b-th bootstrap

 sample.

-- the number of the bootstrap iterations.
+iter - the number of the bootstrap iterations.

-- bootstrap estimate of the covariance matrix which
+cov - bootstrap estimate of the covariance matrix which

-equals to cov(par)
+equals to cov(par).

-indexes of the observations from object$data
+indexes of the observations from object$data included into the

--th bootstrap sample.
+b-th bootstrap sample.

-Function bootstrap_combine_msel
+Function bootstrap_combine_msel returns the

 object which combines several objects returned by the

-function into a single
+bootstrap_msel function into a single

 object.